m1010j/async-explorations-writeup/README.md

 #### Edge

-Here are the average calculation times of `syncFib` and `asyncFib` in Edge, Firefox, and Chromium-based browsers (Chrome and and Opera) on the Dell XPS 15 9570 on Windows:
+Here are the average calculation times of `syncFib` and `asyncFib` in Edge, Firefox, and Chromium-based browsers (Chrome and Opera) on the Dell XPS 15 9570 on Windows:

 ![Windows Edge Firefox Chromium sync and async result][windows-edge-firefox-chromium-sync-and-async]